sc-ventures/cloudbreak-documentation/docs/common-aws/aws-cred-key.md

 5. Your credential should now be displayed in the **Credentials** pane.

     Congratulations!
 You've successfully launched Cloudbreak and create a Cloudbreak credential.
-Now it's time to [create a cluster](aws-create.md).
+Now you can start creating clusters.